Thanksgiving Tea Pairing Guide

 Thanksgiving is a holiday with a culinary focus.
-If you might go for a digestif after dinner, consider the blend Astoria’s Amaro, which includes cascara, lavender bitters, bitter orange and other herbal ingredients characteristic of a digestif.
-It will add to the culinary experience of the evening, and offer a unique alternative to alcoholic options like cognac or port.
+If you might go for a digestif after dinner, consider a steeping of Peppermint Leaves, which is stimulating without the caffeine-kick and will help settle your stomach after a full meal.
+Or, try our signature Silent Night herbal infusion (only available November and December), which has a healthy hint of licorice root to sooth the stomach.
+Both of these will add to the culinary experience of the evening, and offer a unique alternative to alcoholic options like cognac or port.

 Any tea will complement a dinner, and these are just a few ideas with the flavors of Thanksgiving in mind.
 We encourage you to create your own pairings based on the Smith teas that you know and love.
 We are just grateful that we can share the teas we feel so passionate about with you.
 Happy Thanksgiving.